-We have been promoting Eastern Washington Tourism since 2004.
-On the blog part of our web page there are thousands of photos of Public Events, Overland trips, Jeep runs, Sightseeing trips, and Road trips in Eastern Washington.
+We have been hosting events and promoting Eastern Washington Outdoor Recreation since 2004.
+On the blog part of our web page there are thousands of photos of Public Events, Offroad 4×4 trips, Overland trips, Jeep runs, Sightseeing trips, and Road trips in Eastern Washington.

 We try to make everyone have a great experience at places we go.
+If it is hosted events or vending.
 Our family loves to be part of the event and dresses the part at times.

 QUALITY AND SERVICE

-We work hard to serve the best products we can.
+We work hard to give the best products and service we can.
 If you are not happy, we will try to make it right.

 The Graham Family

 Clay and Lisa moved to the Yakima Valley in 1998 with their son Hank.
 They adopted their daughter at 2 years old and then had three boys in a row.

 In 2004 Clay started an online forum Eastern Washington Off Road users to share photo reports of areas to to ride and camp.
 Later the forum name was changed to Eastern Washington Adventures.
 The forum became huge and cost a lot to run.
 We brought in sponsors to help cover the web server cost.
 Facebook came along and people moved there leaving the forum unused for posting.
 The sponsors pulled out since they did not see many posting on the forum.
 We shut the forum down due to the high cost and no sponsors.
 The website was moved to an affordable server along with most of the event reports posted on the old server.
 In 2021 we change the name of the website and business to Eastern Washington Expeditions.